livingdocsIO/documentation/content/guides/documents/includes/document-teasers.md

 ## Enabling Drag and Drop to create Teaser Components

-All there is to do now, is adding a bit of config to let the system know, which Teaser Component should be created when dropping an Article card from that dashboard onto the Document.
-This is done in the Article Content-Type:
+All there is to do now, is adding a bit of config to let the system know, which Teaser Component should be created when dropping an Article card (source) from that dashboard into any document (target).

+This is done in the source content Content-Type, in this case `article.js`:

 ```js
 // article.js